Sunshine Not Required: The Bay’s Best Indoor Pools

 San Francisco Recreation and Parks Indoor Pools

 There are eight indoor swimming pools around San Francisco.
-Admission to all the pools is just $5 for adults and $1 for kids.
-Check website for more details.
+Admission to all the pools is just $6 for adults and $1 for kids.
+Most are detailed below, but check website for more details.

 Charlie Sava Swimming Pool

-After a major makeover in 2008, Sava indoor pool is now one of the go-to places to swim.
-It’s clean and well maintained and has an outdoorsy feel thanks to its glass ceiling and windows; special noise-reducing equipment keeps the echoes down.
+Sava indoor pool is now one of the go-to places to swim.
+It’s clean, well maintained and has an outdoorsy feel thanks to its glass ceiling and large windows.
+Special noise-reduction equipment keeps the echoes down.
 The water is 4 feet deep at its shallowest.
-Family swim times are on Monday, Wednesday, and Friday from 2:30–3:30 p.m., Tuesday, Thursday and Saturday from 12:30–2 p.m., and Sunday from 1–2:30 p.m.
+Family swim times are on Monday, Tuesday, Wednesday, and Friday from 2:30–3:30 p.m., Saturday from 12:30–2 p.m. and Sunday from 1–2:30 p.m.

 San Francisco, Ca